How To Start An NGO: 7 Steps, Types Of NGO And Its Benefits

 During establishment, NGOs don’t require a minimum share capital.
 This means that you can start an NGO just with donations received.

-At least 2 persons are needed to register a trust.
-While at least 7 members are required to register a society under the Societies Registration Act.
-You will need a minimum of 2 directors to register a private limited section 8 company.
+Yes, two people are required to register a trust under the given conditions.
+At least seven individuals are necessary to register a society under the Societies Registration Act.
+You will need a minimum of 2 directors to register a private limited section 8.

 Incomes of the NGOs registered under Section 12A of the 1961 Income Tax Act tax exempted.
-Charitable organizations are also expected to direct 85% of their incomes to their cause to be exempted.
+Charitable organizations are expected to direct a certain amount of their income towards their cause to be exempted.
 So most organizations pay regular taxes until they can meet any of the above criteria.

 To read more related articles, click here.